How to Design a Home Office that Inspires

 If you’re designing a small home office space within a larger room, natural light may not be readily available.
 Consider multiple lighting sources so that you may easily control the brightness of your space throughout the workday.

-Clutter doesn’t only look unappealing, it can have a deleterious effect on our mental health.
+Clutter doesn’t only look unappealing, it can have an adverse effect on our mental health.
 Creating a clutter-free space reduces anxiety and empowers you to focus on important tasks.

 Finding the appropriate office storage solution for your papers, supplies, and tools is critical.
 From sleek drawers and cabinets that hide loose items entirely to options that allow you to turn your work supplies into a design element, selecting the appropriate approach to storage and remaining diligent about stowing away items when not in use will improve your mood and efficiency.
-See more organizing tips here.
+One of our favorite storage solutions is using natural woven baskets of all sizes to contain loose items.
+(For more organization tips, see our post here).

 Research published in Harvard Business Review shows that creating a space that feels personalized can increase productivity and connection to your team and work.